 St. John the Evangelist in Hingham, Massachusetts

-Preached by the Rev. Timothy E. Schenck on June 11, 2017 (Trinity Sunday)
+Preached by the Rev. Timothy E. Schenck on June 12, 2022 (Trinity Sunday, Year C)

 Few things make me feel older and sound crankier than when I talk about the playgrounds of my youth.
 Parents today would never let their children play on them.
 The metal slides would scorch your exposed skin, the seesaws would fly away and catch you under the chin, and like many people my age, I have a small scar on my face from that time I walked too close to the swing set.
 But my favorite piece of playground equipment was that circular metal apparatus that you’d run alongside to make go as fast as possible before grabbing a metal handle and hopping on.
 I don’t even know what it was called — I think we referred to it as the whirly gig — but I do remember occasionally slipping off and biting the dust, especially if the older kids were controlling the speed.

 For some reason, Trinity Sunday made me think about this particular piece of playground equipment.
 The Trinity is ultimately about love.
 That dynamic interplay between God the Father, God the Son, and God the Holy Spirit is a divine dance of love into which we are invited.
 But there’s also a circular nature to this whole concept, which is why I thought about that old-time piece of playground equipment.
 It’s not a perfect analogy, since God doesn’t send us sprawling into the dirt.
 But the loving circle that is the fullness of God draws us in and then sends us out to share that love with others.
 And that never-ending circle of love goes round and round.